OperationSpark/first-website/README.md

 ###Objectives

 * At the end of the lesson students will have built and designed their own website that is viewable on the web.
-* The website will be hosted on Github with their own accounts and is something they can build upon on over time.
+* The website will be hosted on GitHub with their own accounts and is something they can build upon on over time.
 * The website will be the student's own and will feature a short profile of the student.

 ##Setup

 ###Creating a New GitHub Repo For Your Site

-First things first, we need to create a new repository on Github, named using your Github username.
+First things first, we need to create a new repository on GitHub, named using your GitHub username.

-The very awesome Github will host a website for each user and organization for free.
-The feature is called **Github Pages**.
+The very awesome GitHub will host a website for each user and organization for free.
+The feature is called **GitHub Pages**.

 Using this feature is actually really easy.
-If you create a repository on Github and name it in the pattern of:
+If you create a repository on GitHub and name it in the pattern of:

     yoursusername.github.io

 ...GitHub will host the files of that repo at that URL, provided that repo contains a website.

-1. We're going to give you the link right here to click to create a new repository on Github.
+1. We're going to give you the link right here to click to create a new repository on GitHub.

-    NOTE: If you're not signed-in to Github, you might see a web page that says 404 (This is not the web page you are looking for).
-Just sign-in to Github on this page and you will be forward to the _create new repository_ page.
+    NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
+Just sign-in to GitHub on this page and you will be forward to the _create new repository_ page.

     Follow these steps and see the screen shot to create a new repository:

     <a href="https://github.com/new">Click here to open a new browser tab and create create a new repository</a>.

-    A) On the Create New Repository page, in the box for **Repository name**, name the repository like `your-github-username.github.io`, replacing `your-github-username` with you actual Github username.
+    A) On the Create New Repository page, in the box for **Repository name**, name the repository like `your-github-username.github.io`, replacing `your-github-username` with you actual GitHub username.

     MAKE SURE your username is spelled correctly, otherwise you'll have problems (See A).